LizMyers/perfect_pizza/README.md

 ### Step 5: Test Your Setup
 test

-## Want to learn more?
+### Want to learn more?
-check out these resources:
+Take a look at these great resources:

 <a href = "https://youtu.be/sb75sitmPCc" target="_blank">How to Design a Conversation in 60 Seconds</a>, by Cathy Pearl